ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 (see https://spec.openapis.org/oas/v3.1.0.html#versions).

-While it is possible to use the version parameter to identify OpenAPI Document resources prior to version 3.0, the terminology used in this document, including the term "OpenAPI Document", was formally introduced in OAS 3.0.
+While it is possible to use the version parameter to identify OpenAPI resources prior to version 3.0, the terminology used in this document was formally introduced in OAS 3.0.

 # Security Considerations {#sec}